jpulakka/counterfeit_DS18B20_esp8266/README.md

 Usage:
 1. Install https://github.com/esp8266/Arduino?tab=readme-ov-file#installing-with-boards-manager
 2. Install OneWire https://www.pjrc.com/teensy/td_libs_OneWire.html
 3. Check the pins.
-By default, D4 a.k.a. pin 2 for LED (as it is on WEMOS D1 mini at least), and D2 a.k.a. pin 4 a.k.a.
+By default, D4 a.k.a.
+GPIO 2 for LED (as it is on WEMOS D1 mini at least), and D2 a.k.a.
+GPIO 4 a.k.a.
 SDA for OneWire.
 4. Compile and Upload the sketch, and use Serial Monitor for operating it.